ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-group.md

 # How it works

-A scorecard group uses multiple rows in the returned dataset to create the visualisation.
+A scorecard group uses multiple rows in a dataset to create the visualisation.

+A scorecard group can be generated from a list, or from columns defined in a dataset.
+See the [examples](#examples) below for instruction in how to do this.

 See the [scorecard](/dashboards/visualisations/scorecard) for details on how a scorecard works